web-dave/webdave.de/src/assets/posts/angular-elements.md

     What I mostly see is that people use this feature to ship complete features (modules) within it.
     Which is very cool!

 From an architecture perspective this means, we can finally build micro frontends.
-Something you may know from the Backend.
+Something you may know from the backend.
 There you call this pattern Microservices.

 Here I want to show you how to build and use them.

 ### What is a Angular-Element?

-It's a wrapper to convert an Angular Component into a customElement.
+It's a wrapper to convert an Angular Component into a Custom Element.

-Custom elements are part of something you might know as WebComponent.
+Custom Elements are part of something you might know as WebComponent.
 WebComponents are HTML tags you can define.

 I don't want to go into WebComponents here, but let me show you some interesting facts about them.